swiss-seismological-service/scdetect/README.md

 **Detections and arrivals**:

-- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with regards to the template arrival) to tolerate when associating an arrival with an event.
+- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with regard to the template arrival) to tolerate when associating an arrival with an event.
 Note that the threshold is only relevant for a multi-stream detector setup.